-Veterans Day 2012 is celebrated as a Federal holiday on Monday, November 12th.
-Here are some local options to honor those who have served our country.
+Veterans Day is celebrated as a Federal holiday on the 11th day of November in honor of those who have served in the U.S. Armed Forces.

 The following is courtesy of professional photographer Scott Harrison (www.harrysonpics.com):

 Vietnam veteran David Stull stands guard while supporting a flagpole carrying the American flag at the Garden of Valor at Valley Oaks Memorial Park in Westlake Village.
 This was one of three 30 minute shifts he stood guard.
 November 1984 photo by Scott Harrison/The News Chronicle